WitchDevelops/gericht-restaurant/README.md

 # About
 It's a home page for a high-end restaurant.
-It features a full-screen video with custom controls, image gallery slider made with pure CSS, and a newsletter subscription form made with reac-hook-form library.
+It features a full-screen video with custom controls, image gallery slider made with pure CSS, and a newsletter subscription form made with react-hook-form library.

-## TODO
-- [] sticky navbar
-- [x] favicon
-- [x] optimize images
-- [x] fix the lorem ipsum in awards react router:
-- [] aboutus page
-- [] history page
-- [] menu page

 ## Tech